Yushi5058/Yushi5058/README.md

 ___
 # ABOUT ME

 Hello, I go by the name of Yushi in Internet.
-I'm an avid self taught learner and interested mainly in the linux ecosystem.
-I'm currently learning devOps following a roadmap.
-Talk with me about anything related to linux, open source, and anines && mangas.
-I also love languages and speak actually four: French, Arabic, English, and German.
-Planning to learn Greek, Japanese, and Latin.
+I'm a self taught front-end web developer, interested in Open Source and Linux ecosystem.
+Vim lover, and using occasionally VS Code.
+I also speak four languages ( Arabic, French, English, German ) and I'm planning to learn more ( Greek, Japanese, Latin).
+I love watching anime, reading manga / webtoon / manwha, and going to the gym.
+My wife is my reason to live and to push further every day, I got this perseverance of evolving day by day thanks to her <3.

 # SOCIALS